yashatgit/yashsoni.com/thePlan.md

 ## Proverbs Page

-When things makes no sense.
+-   When things makes no sense.
 Words are beautiful.
 -   need good fonts and

 ## Photos Page

-photo categories
+-   photo categories

-hover shows the image macros
+-   hover shows the image macros

-## Travels Page

 ### Blog infra